 If you’re new to navigating the world of health care and health insurance, it’s natural to have a lot of questions.
 Like, how do I sign up for health insurance?
-When do I sign up?
+What to consider when getting health insurance?
+How to choose a health insurance plan??
 And, why is health insurance so important, anyway?

 Don’t worry: You’ve come to the right place.
 Here, we’re answering some of the most common questions about health insurance.

 Health insurance helps pay for medical care and medications, which can vary widely in terms of cost.
 Even if you’re relatively healthy, you don’t want to skip the financial protection that health insurance provides.
 Accidents happen, and health insurance can help protect you from high, unexpected medical costs.